 Berberine lowers insulin and blood glucose levels in a similar way to Metformin, which is often prescribed for PCOS.
 Berberine up-regulates the expression of insulin receptor genes in cells, allowing them to absorb glucose at lower insulin levels, so we don’t have to produce as much.
 It also prevents digestion of carbohydrates in the diet, reduces the production of glucose in the liver, and reduces the levels of bad bacteria in the gut, which reduces inflammation.

 Berberine also directly inhibits inflammatory pathways including TNF alpha, interleukin-6, and COX2.
 Inflammation has a key role in PCOS, and most women suffering from it have some level of chronic inflammation.
 Berberine also reduces testosterone production in the theca cells of the ovaries (4) and helps reduce fat accumulation in the liver.
 Again many women suffering from PCOS also suffer from fatty liver disease.
-Berberine can also help women suffering from acne as a side effect of PCOS (5).
+Berberine can also help women suffering from acne because testosterone excess is another facet of PCOS (5).

 Compared to Metformin, Berberine also has far fewer side effects.